In Nondual Wisdom, What Is Real and What Is Unreal?

 Now, not only is all of creation an illusion, but the person you appear to be is also an illusion.
-Yes, of course, the person exists but it is not the separate, mortal, sentient, physical being that it appears to be.
+Yes of course the person exists but it is not the separate, mortal, sentient, physical being that it appears to be.
 That is the false idea pointed to by our common daily experience.
 However, don’t overlook the fact that the person does indeed exist.

-Here is what I like to say:
+Here’s what I like to say: